-Video of Trump acknowledging business losses set for release
+Video of Trump acknowledging business losses released

 - A video a lawsuit over two restaurateurs who backed out of plans for his recently opened hotel

-Washington (CNN)Video of Donald Trump acknowledging that his now-famous comments calling Mexicans "rapists" harmed his business interests is set to be released Friday afternoon.
+Washington (CNN)Video was released Friday of Donald Trump acknowledging that his now-famous comments calling Mexicans "rapists" harmed his business interests.

 A District of Columbia Superior Court released earlier this summer transcripts of Trump's deposition and sworn testimony from his children over his loss of business following his comments on Mexico.
 CNN and a group of other news outlets petitioned successfully for the release of the actual video from the lawsuit involving two Washington restaurateurs.